Impact Wrestling Sacrifice (2020)

-The 2020 Sacrifice was a professional wrestling event produced by Impact Wrestling in conjunction with Ohio Valley Wrestling.
+The 2020 Sacrifice was a professional wrestling livestreaming event produced by Impact Wrestling in conjunction with Ohio Valley Wrestling.
 The event took place on February 22, 2020, at the Davis Arena in Louisville, Kentucky and aired on Impact Plus.
 It was the eleventh event in the Sacrifice chronology and the first to be held as an Impact Plus Monthly Special.

 Production

 Background

 After the conclusion of the Hard to Kill pay-per-view event, Impact Wrestling announced that it was forming a partnership with Ohio Valley Wrestling to revive their former pay-per-view event Sacrifice as a monthly special for Impact Plus, with the event taking place on February 22, 2020, at the Davis Arena in Louisville, Kentucky.
 Sacrifice was previously held as a pay-per-view event by the promotion then known as Total Nonstop Action Wrestling (TNA) from 2005 and 2014 and then it was discontinued in favor of the monthly pre-taped One Night Only events.
 TNA once held Sacrifice as a special episode of Impact Wrestling in 2016.